 There are so many books about travelling that are perfect gifts for small children.
 Looks for books about going on a boat or a plane, such as this one.
 Just before our trip to London, we got Miss M a pop-up book of sights to see in London.
 She loved using it to identify which things we saw.
 They have one for Paris and New York too.

 Mum Fox’s book “I’m Australian too” is great for introducing kids to other cultures.
 For younger kids, “Ten little fingers and ten little toes” is great and talks about differences but similarities.
-It is also the book that the Australian Government chose to give the Duke and Duchess of Cambridge on the birth of Prince George.
+It is also available in bilingual English/Spanish for anyone raising their child to be bilingual.
+Coincidently, it is also the book that the Australian Government chose to give the Duke and Duchess of Cambridge on the birth of Prince George.

 2. Chopsticks trainers

 I know it is cliched, but whether you are planning a family trip to somewhere exotic in Asia or just want to go to a Chinese restaurant for Chinese New Year, you might want to get your kids some chopsticks trainers.
 There are a number of different models and colours available.
-Just look for “Chopsticks for kids” on amazon, for example.
 They are the perfect gift for little travellers who are adventurous with

 3. Coloured pencils